-Line 80 - Deductions allowed from profits reported on line 79 include:
+Line 77 - Deductions allowed from profits reported on line 76 include:

-- brokerage fees, legal fees, advertising fees, and other selling expenses incurred due to the sale of securities, real property, and personal property; - cash discounts taken by the customer; - uncollectible accounts; and - taxes imposed by New York State or its municipalities or the federal government, when the taxpayer is merely a collecting agency for the taxing authority (such as state and local sales tax or federal excise taxes).
+- brokerage fees, legal fees, advertising fees, and other selling expenses incurred due to the sale of securities, real property, and personal property; - cash discounts taken by the customer; - uncollectible accounts; and - taxes imposed by New York State or its municipalities or the federal government, when you are merely a collecting agency for the taxing authority (such as state and local sales tax or federal excise taxes).

-Enter all deductions listed above that are included in profits on line 79.
+Enter all deductions listed above that are included in profits on line 76.
 Attach a statement listing all deductions.

-Part IV - Computation of tax on utility services
+Part V - Computation of tax on gross income